-5.2 Funding needs to be allocated.
-It is recognised that there is insufficient in-house resource to carry out these appraisals on top of all the day to day conservation/heritage work and therefore, as before, a consultant needs to be appointed.
+5.2 It is recognised that there is insufficient in-house resource to carry out these appraisals on top of all the day to day conservation/heritage work and therefore, as before, a consultant needs to be appointed.
 A Brief needs to be agreed and formal tenders invited.
+It is anticipated that this work would be funded from existing budgets.